Carbon: The Story of Tomorrow: Reception

-After releasing film's trailer, it has created a very good buzz among the audience and the industry.
+The film received media attention after the release of its trailer.

 When the film released it got positive responses for the concept from the critics.
 Actor Sushant Singh Rajput praises the film by saying, "Generally, we talk about cause after the effect has taken place, but there are very few instances where we talk about effect before cause.
 'Carbon' is a very well-intentioned film and a required film at this point of time.
 It talks about an immediate issue, so I want to congratulate Jackky for that.
 I have seen the trailer and I really liked it.
 I feel the concept of the film is really good, and puts a question mark on the whole system."
 Hindustan Times said, "The short film plays up the current socio-political equations and sets them in a world almost 50 years from now.
 The divide between rich and poor, human greed and spiralling environmental crisis are all well-placed in the narrative."
 The Indian Express give a mixed review by saying, "...Meanwhile, Nawazuddin, a contract killer, poses as an NRI from Mars.
 The plot may sound interesting, but sadly the unrelatable characters and dull dialogue delivery play spoilsport.
 Even if the first 15 minutes are bearable and support the plotline, it still is a failed attempt."

 In the film director show people needed 100% pure oxygen but they didn't know pure oxygen is generally bad, and sometimes toxic.